tesmarishy/qubership-envgene/docs/test-cases/template-macros.md

 **Expected Results:**

-- Namespace in Environment Instance contains values where `current_env.solution_structure` was substituted with value obtained according to principles described [here](/docs/template-macros.md#current_envsolution_structure)
+- Namespace in Environment Instance contains values where `current_env.solution_structure` was substituted with value obtained according to principles described in [Solution Structure](/docs/template-macros.md#current_envsolution_structure)

 ## TC-003-023: Using `current_env.solution_structure`.
 SD NOT in Instance repo